 Hostas are a perennial favorite among gardeners.
-Their lush foliage and easy care make them ideal for a low maintenance garden.
-Originating in the Orient and brought to the Europe in the 1700s, today there are over 2,500 cultivars with such variety in leaf shape, size and texture, that an entire garden could be devoted to growing Hostas alone.
+Their lush foliage and easy care make them ideal for a low-maintenance garden.
+Originating in the Orient and brought to Europe in the 1700s, there are over 2,500 cultivars with such variety in leaf shape, size, and texture, that an entire garden could be devoted to growing Hostas alone.

 The color of a Hosta's leaves can help determine how much light it prefers.
 Blue and deep green varieties like deeper shade, while variegated (striped or splotched bicolor leaves) and yellowish varieties require some morning sun.
 Harsh afternoon sun can scorch Hosta leaves.

 Plant Hostas in spring or fall.
-Bury the crown slightly so it will stay moist, unless the soil is very heavy, in which case leave the crown at ground level.
-Leave a depression around the plant so that at first waterings the water soaks directly toward the root.
+Bury the crown slightly so it will stay moist unless the soil is very heavy, in which case leave the crown at ground level.
+Leave a depression around the plant so that at first watering, the water soaks directly toward the root.

 - Back to genus Hosta